-General heights that may be appropriate for new development are illustrated in figure 3.4, and are based on an analysis of the surrounding built context and modelling of potential impacts on strategic views.
-The general heights shown would allow development that does not encroach into Protected Vistas (Landmark Viewing Corridor and Wider Setting Consultation Areas) identified in the London View Management Framework SPG (LVMF), however, there may be impacts on local heritage assets which would need to be addressed (please see Appendix 3 of the EAP Background Report for further detail).
+General heights that may be appropriate for new development are illustrated in figure 3.4, and are based on an analysis of the surrounding built context and modelling of potential impacts on strategic views and selected local views.
+The general heights shown would allow development that does not encroach into background or foreground assessment areas identified in the London View Management Framework (LVMF), however, there may be impacts on local heritage assets which would need to be addressed (please see Appendix 3 of the EAP Background Report for further detail).

-The Wider Setting Consultation Areas (background) of View 5A.2 and 6A.1 identified in the March 2012 LVMF indicate a height threshold of up to 30 metres high from approximate ground level.
+The background assessment area of View 5A.2 and 6A.1 identified in the March 2012 LVMF indicate a height threshold of up to 30 metres high from approximate ground level.
 This equates to between 53 metres and 54.2 metres AOD, depending on the ground level which varies across the plan area.
-Within the Wider Setting Consultation Areas (background) there are potential locations for tall buildings in the shadow of St Paul's Cathedral.
+Within In the Background Assessment area there are potential locations for tall buildings (up to 60 metres) in the shadow of St Paul's Cathedral.
 In these locations buildings could be up to 60 metres high from approximate ground level which equates to between 82 metres AOD and 84 metres AOD.
 However, a full justification and demonstration of impacts in terms of the requirements of the LVMF and local views would need to accompany proposals for tall buildings in these locations.

-The indicative heights shown in Figure 3.4 are measured from existing ground level based on Ordnance Survey Data, and assume a general storey height of three metres; therefore where development is above station buildings or infrastructure this will need to be taken into consideration.
-Within the Wider Setting Consultation Areas (background) building proposals taller than 30 metres above ground level (up to between 53 metres AOD and 54.2 metres AOD) should be thoroughly tested against the LVMF.
-A detailed view assessment should be conducted through the use of Accurate Visual Representation (AVR) that shows location of the proposed development and also illustrates the degree to which the development will be visible, its detailed form and the proposed use of materials.
+The indicative heights shown in Figure 3.4 are measured from an average existing ground level based on Ordnance Survey Data, and assume using a general storey height of three metres; therefore where development is above station buildings or infrastructure this will need to be taken into consideration.
+Within the background assessment areas any building proposals ed taller than 30 metres above ground level (up to 53 metres AOD and 54.2 metres AOD) the general heights indicated in figure 3.4 should be thoroughly tested against the LVMF.
+A n detailed view impact assessment should be conducted through the use of Accurate Visual Representation (AVR) that shows location of the proposed development and also illustrates the degree to which the development will be visible, its detailed form and the proposed use of materials.
 It should demonstrate that the proposal does not unacceptably impact on strategic and local views (including views from adjoining boroughs, such as those from Regent's Park and views identified in the EAP Background Report), the character of the surrounding area including the settings of heritage assets (see English Heritage Guidance on the Setting of Heritage Assets, 2011), and that it contributes positively to the London skyline.
 A taller building to the north east of the station (as shown in blue in figure 3.4) would need to be less than 60 metres tall from approximate ground level (which equates to between 82 metres AOD and 84 metres AOD) to not affect the setting of, and views within and of, nationally important heritage assets including Regent's Park and Chester Terrace.

-Where buildings currently detract from existing strategic views, the consideration of the potential for redevelopment to contribute to the enhancement of these views will be encouraged.
+Where buildings currently detract from existing protected views, the consideration of the potential for redevelopment to contribute to the enhancement of these views will be encouraged.
 Tall buildings should be designed to have a minimum impact on neighbouring properties and have a clearly defined relationship with the streets, buildings and uses around it.

-Figure 3.4: Illustrative masterplan to show potential general building heights and Protected Vistas - these are indicative only, and are assuming storey heights from an average ground level
+Figure 3.4: Illustrative masterplan to show potential general building heights and viewing corridors - these are indicative only, and are assuming storey heights from an average ground level